mtiller/ModelicaBook/text/source/behavior/discrete/bouncing.rst

 our example in `cooling-revisited <previous cooling examples>` is the fact that this conditional expression references continuous variables other than ``time``.
+.. todo:: link to previous cooling examples not showing up correctly
+.. todo:: do the referenced variables have to be continuous to make a state event?

 As such, the simulation proceeds assuming the ball is in free fall until it identifies a solution trajectory where the value of the